jay-menta/Twitter-Bot-2021/README.md

-HOW TO USE
+< HOW TO USE >

-Login to your Twitter Account on desktop browser
+1.Login to your Twitter Account on desktop browser

-Open the Developer Console
+2. Open the Developer Console

-Copy the Code and place it in the Java Console
+3. Copy the Code and place it in the Java Console

-Hit Enter to Run
+4. Hit Enter to Run

+*I'm currently working on "Auto-Follow.js"
+Please make sure to hit the Star or Watch button for updates!